Victor McLaglen

 Victor Andrew de Bier Everleigh McLaglen (10 December 1886 – 7 November 1959) was a British-American actor and boxer.
 His film career spanned from the early 1920s through the 1950s, initially as a leading man, though he was better known for his character acting.
 He was a well-known member of John Ford’s Stock Company, appearing in 12 of the director’s films, seven of which co-starred John Wayne.

 For his performance as a treacherous Irish Republican in the 1935 film The Informer, he won the Academy Award for Best Actor, and was nominated for Best Supporting Actor for his role in The Quiet Man, both directed by Ford.
-In 1960, he was given a star on the Hollywood Walk of Fame.
+In 1960, he was posthumously given a star on the Hollywood Walk of Fame.

 Early life and education

 McLaglen claimed to have been born in Tunbridge Wells, Kent, although his birth certificate records 505 Commercial Road, Stepney in the East End of London as his true birthplace.
 His father, Andrew Charles Albert Mclaglen, was a missionary in the Free Protestant Church in South Africa, and was later a bishop of the Free Protestant Episcopal Church of England.

 The McLaglen family is ultimately of Scottish origin, descended from a MacLachlan who settled in South Africa in the 19th century.
 The name was rendered into McLaglen from Dutch pronunciation.
 A.C.A.
 McLaglen was christened Andries Carel Albertus McLaglen in Cape Town on 4 April 1851.

 Victor had eight brothers and a sister.
 Four of his brothers also became actors: Arthur, an actor and sculptor, and Clifford, Cyril, and Kenneth.

 His other siblings included Frederick, Lewis, and a sister, Lily.
 Another brother, Sydney Temple Leopold McLaglen, who appeared in one film, gained notoriety prior to World War I as a showman and self-proclaimed world jujutsu champion, who authored a book on the subject.

 Victor moved with his family to South Africa for a time, where his father was Bishop of Claremont.